Treating & Managing NHL

 Odronextamab

 Odronextamab is an IgG-like CD20xCD3 BsAb, studied in the ELM trials for the treatment of various B-cell malignancies, including DLBCL and FL.
 ELM-1, a large dose-finding phase-1 study [with FL=40, MCL=12, marginal zone lymphoma (MZL)=6].
-The study reported impressive ORR of 91%, 50% and 67% in FL, MCL and MZL respectively.
-The CR rates were 72%, 33% and 33%, respectively.
+The study reported impressive ORR of 91%, 50%, and 67% in FL, MCL, and MZL respectively.
+The CR rates were 72%, 33%, and 33%, respectively.
 The dose for phase-2 follicular lymphomas was determined to be 80mg.
-The results from ELM-2 that evaluated the efficacy and safety of odronextamab in patients with relapsed/refractory FL after ≥2 prior lines of therapy maintained the response rates at a high of 82% ORR and 75% CR.
-Th relapsed/refractory DLBCL cohort from ELM-2 study demonstrated 52% ORR, 31% CR and 48% probability of maintaining CR for 2 years.12-14
+The results from ELM-2 that evaluated the efficacy and safety of odronextamab in patients with relapsed/refractory FL after ≥2 prior lines of therapy maintained the response rates at 2 years with a high of 80% ORR and 73% CR.
+Results from the Phase 3 OLYMPIA-1 trial investigating odronextamab monotherapy vs standard chemo-immunotherapy for heavily pretreated R/R FL (n=13, Part 1, with efficacy evaluable in 5/13 at week 12) demonstrated ORR and CR rates of 100% with no new safety signals identified.
+Step up dosing for odronextamab was utilized for Part 1; Part 2 of OYLMPIA-1 trial will continue to evaluate odronextamab at 80mg dosing.12-15

 Step-up dosing and the impact on CRS and ICANS